EOCO Reportedly Storms Former GIHOC Boss Kofi Jumah’s Residence

 Source: UGC

-The Ashanti Regional Communications Director of the opposition New Patriotic Party, Paul Yandoh, claimed that EOCO stormed Kofi Jumah’s residence in his absence.
+The Ashanti Regional Communications Director of the opposition New Patriotic Party, Paul Yandoh, claimed that EOCO stormed Jumah’s residence in his absence.

 “They arrived when Kofi Jumah was not at home, broke into his room and took away some of his belongings,” he alleged.

-Kofi Jumah is under investigation over alleged financial irregularities and procurement breaches during his time as the MD of GIHOC.
+Jumah is under investigation over alleged financial irregularities and procurement breaches during his time as the MD of GIHOC.

-National security arrest Kofi Jumah
+National security officers arrest Kofi Jumah

 Despite his requests, Jumah was not allowed to change his clothes before being taken to the Ashanti Regional Police Command.

-Jumah is under investigation for alleged financial impropriety during his tenure at GIHOC Distilleries, including the following:
+He is under investigation for alleged financial impropriety during his tenure at GIHOC Distilleries, including the following:

-- Questionable vehicle acquisition: Purchasing a Genesis G90 sedan valued at over $100,000 for just GH¢4,943.11- approximately 5% of its actual value.
+- Questionable vehicle acquisition: Purchasing a Genesis G90 sedan valued at over $100,000 for just GH¢4,943.11 - approximately 5% of its actual value.

-- Unauthorised retention of state vehicles: Keeping two official vehicles, including an Audi worth over $60,000, without the approval of the board.
-One of the vehicles has since been recovered and returned to Accra.
+- Unauthorised retention of state vehicles: Keeping two official vehicles, including an Audi worth over $60,000, without the approval of the board - one of the vehicles has since been recovered and returned to Accra.

 - Unauthorised sale of company properties: Selling GIHOC properties in Tema valued at over $700,000 without the necessary approvals.